rauhul/swift-org-website/_posts/2024-02-27-byte-sized-swift-tiny-games-playdate.md

 ## Deep Dive: Bringing Swift to the Playdate

-Bringing up a new platform is always fraught with challenges and infuriating bugs; everything is broken with numerous false starts, until you clear the last bug and it all comes together.
+Bringing up a new platform is always fraught with challenges and infuriating bugs.
+Everything is broken with numerous false starts, until you clear the last bug, and then it all comes together.
 Getting Swift games running on the Playdate was no different.

 My general approach was to leverage Swift's interoperability to build on top of the Playdate C SDK.
 The good news is that the Swift toolchain already had all the features I needed to get this working.
 I just had to figure out how to put them together.
 Here's an overview of the path I took: